threefoldtech/tfchain/docs/misc/adding_validators.md

 helm install tfchain-validator substrate-node/charts/substrate-node -f values.yaml
 ```

-This will set up the TFChain validator node on your Kubernetes cluster using the configurations specified.
+This will set up the TFChain validator node on your Kubernetes cluster using the specified configurations.

 ### Option C: Using the TFChain Binary